 With licensing and franchising deals, companies can bypass many hurdles to establish their business in new locations quickly.
 Franchising allows businesses to avoid logistical nightmares, the overwhelming patchwork of regulations, and operational challenges by simply selling their trade licenses to established businesses at the new locations.
-With this, the franchise partners can use the brand’s logo, sell original or localized versions of the brand’s products, and represent the brand in every regard at the new location.
+With this, the franchise partners can use the brand’s logo using a free logo generator, sell original or localized versions of the brand’s products, and represent the brand in every regard at the new location.

 Businesses can also enter into strategic alliances and partnership deals with their counterparts in other parts of the world.
 This can help serve a number of benefits, including:

 - Expanding the brand’s reach

 - Expediting production and distribution

 • Contracting and outsourcing